ryouchinsa/ryouchinsa.github.io/edit/README.md

 Rotate an object.
 - Drag up/down on the object to rotate the object.
 - You can select multiple objects and rotate them.

+Settings menu.
+- “Show the first point of the box” is to show the first point of the box.

 ![rotate](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/b4972887-af58-4866-b1b5-283b5f77da7b)